loburets/laravel-vue/readme.md

 This is a just example which can be useful for newcomers or quick developing start.

-Here you can see how to create some application based at Vue and Laravel with most common features implementation what you typically need.
+Here you can see how to create some application based at Vue and Laravel with most common features.

 ![article](md-assets/gif/article.gif)